mlauss2/sandec/README.md

 Simple SDL2-based decoder/player for LucasArts Outlaws "SAN" movies.
-(and Curse of Monkey Island now too)
+(and Curse of Monkey Island, Shadows of the Empire now too)

 What works:
 - Linux/Unix.